 Some beginner drum kits and junior drum sets will fall well below this price range, and can often be purchased for $200 to $300.
 In general though, you get what you pay for, and as you will notice, when it comes to larger adult drum sets, they tend to retail at higher prices than smaller junior sets.

 Also included in this article is information on the most affordable drum set for kids.
 If you’re looking for a drum set for a child, then you will most likely want to know which kits are more suitable.
 Among our list of the best beginner drum sets, are many options for kids, such as smaller junior drum sets.
 Let’s get on with the list.

-Here are the best cheap drum sets for beginners:
+Here are the best cheap beginner drum sets under $500:

 - Pearl Roadshow RS525SC

 - Ludwig 5-Piece Junior

 - Gammon 5-Piece Full-Size